Ajedi32/echovr_api_docs/README.md

 This section is for community suggestions and common issues

 ### Requests
+Requests list for additions to the API
 * sample request

 ### Issues
+Issues list for the API
 * sample issue

 ### Quirks
+List of things that don't do quite what you expect but still work
 * something like team name isn't always orange or blue

 ### TODO
+Things that need doing in the wiki
 * shoulder_pressed values and description
 * restart request is int?
 * fill in last throw values